 Fire Alarm Equipment: The Rocky Mount Fire Department encourages all citizens to install and maintain approved smoke detection devices on each floor of their residence.
 Project A.R.M.
 (Alarm Rocky Mount) is a program designed to install smoke detection devices in the residences of citizens of Rocky Mount that do not currently have a working smoke alarm in their home.
 The majority of fire deaths that occur in residences are caused by smoke inhalation, so it is important that citizens have the early warning a smoke detector can provide.
 If you are in need of a free smoke alarm or know of someone who does, please contact the Support Services Division of the Rocky Mount Fire Department at 972-1376.

 Fire Prevention Inspection Service: The Rocky Mount Fire Department offers free home inspections to citizens to educate the public on fire hazards that can be found in the home.
 Homeowners are encouraged to have their chimneys and wood stoves inspected each fall before they are used.
 It is recommended that chimneys be cleaned annually by a professional chimney sweep to eliminate the build-up of creosote.
-If you would like a free chimney or home inspection, please contact the Rocky Mount Fire Prevention and Training Center at 972-1376.
+If you would like a free home inspection, please contact Rocky Mount Fire Prevention at 972-1376.

 Fishing: Fishing opportunities abound within Rocky Mount.
 City Lake, Sunset Park, Battle Park, BBQ Park, and Stith-Talbert Park all have fishing piers.
 Fisherman may also fish from any of the Tar River Paddle Trail access platforms, but are asked to make way for paddlers.
 The Sports Complex and the Historic Tree Park have ponds which are available for fishing as well.
 For more information contact the Parks and Recreation Department at 972-1151.
 All NC fishing regulations apply.
 For more information, visit the NC Wildlife Commission website or call 1-888-2HUNTFISH.